• Home

 Will One Acorn Make My Dog Sick?

 If your dog eats an acorn, it’s unlikely to make them sick.
-However, if they eat a lot of acorns or if the acorn is moldy, it could cause vomiting or diarrhea.
+If they eat a lot of acorns or if the acorn is moldy, it could cause vomiting or diarrhea.
 If your dog is showing any signs of illness after eating an acorn, call your veterinarian.

 What Part of the Acorn is Toxic to Dogs?